jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>

 Today we don’t work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
-Most Westerners work in the [service economy inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
+Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
 And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder anymore.

 Yet, we still value the micro-management of the production line.
 In fact, to earn a better living today still usually means to "move up" and get a higher position inside management.

 It's time for our workplaces to modernize.

-We must stop idolizing over managmement.
-Instead we empower workers and customers to collaborate directly.
+We'll start when we stop idolizing over-managmement.
+Then we must empower workers and customers to collaborate directly.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
-It's helping us find solitions other people put on their own websites.
+It's helping us find solutions other people put on their own websites.
 Google is great precisely because it connects two people; one with a question, the other with an answer.

 What prevents this kind of collaboration and efficiency at work is the holdover of "eight different bosses".

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Digital technology automated much manufacturing and office work.
 But we've held onto the management culture of the era of mass-production.
-"Suffering" based employment will all go away once in the era of mass-collaboration.
+"Suffering" based employment will go away in the era of mass-collaboration.
 By the way, if you haven't had a job like this before, you're very lucky.
 Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

 For example, prior to the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.